spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 #### Testing

-To unit test the `UsageCostLogger`, in the class `UsageCostLoggerApplicationTests` add the following code:
+To unit test the `UsageCostLogger`, add the following code in the `UsageCostLoggerApplicationTests` class:

 ```java
  package io.spring.dataflow.sample.usagecostlogger;